-\textbf{IIA/IIB Wall Definition:} Let $g_{s}(\tau)=0$ for all $\tau$ the some neighborhood $(\tau_0-\epsilon, \tau_0+\epsilon)$, then one can form a lightlike IIA/IIB domain wall at $\tau_0$ by gauging the $(-1)^{F_L}_{IIA}$ symmetry \eqref{eq:FLstudios} in the region $\tau\in [0,\tau_0+\epsilon)$.\footnote{We will include the IIA and IIB subscripts on $(-1)^{F_L}$ unless otherwise obvious.}\footnote{Note that this is a symmetric orbifold analog of the half-space gauging considered on fundamental GS string worldsheets piercing the IIA/IIB wall considered in \cite{Heckman:2025wqd}.
+\textbf{IIA/IIB Wall Definition:} Let $g_{s}(\tau)=0$ for all $\tau$ the some neighborhood $(\tau_0-\epsilon, \tau_0+\epsilon)$, then one can form a lightlike IIA/IIB domain wall at $\tau_0$ by gauging the $\mathbb{Z}^{\times N}_2$ symmetry generated by the $(-1)^{F_L}_{IIA, a}$ elements \eqref{eq:FLstudiosmia} in the region $\tau\in [0,\tau_0+\epsilon)$.\footnote{Note that this is a symmetric orbifold analog of the half-space gauging considered on fundamental GS string worldsheets piercing the IIA/IIB wall considered in \cite{Heckman:2025wqd}.
 For early references on half-space gauging of discrete symmetries see \cite{Kaidi:2021gbs, Choi:2021kmx,Roumpedakis:2022aik}.} See Figure \ref{fig:MSTAB} for an illustration of the MST setup.
-This is well-defined in the limit $\epsilon\rightarrow 0$, where $g_s$ vanishes at an isolated value $\tau=\tau_0$, because along the free MST surface $\tau=\tau_0$, the half-interval gauging of $(-1)^{F_L}_{IIA}$ in $(\tau_0-\epsilon, \tau_0+\epsilon)$ reduces to a codimension-1 gauging at the $\tau=\tau_0$ line.
+This is well-defined in the limit $\epsilon\rightarrow 0$, where $g_s$ vanishes at an isolated value $\tau=\tau_0$, because along the free MST surface $\tau=\tau_0$, the half-interval gauging of $(-1)^{F_L}_{IIA,a}$ in $(\tau_0-\epsilon, \tau_0+\epsilon)$ reduces to a codimension-1 gauging at the $\tau=\tau_0$ line.
 Gauging a symmetry only along a codimension-1 submanifold is known as a codimension-$k$ condensation defect \cite{Roumpedakis:2022aik} which is a well-defined object for anomaly-free discrete symmetries.
 See Figure \ref{fig:PenroseAB} for a spacetime illustration of this IIA/IIB wall located at the hypersurface $X^+=X^+_0$ ($\tau=\tau_0$ in MST coordinates).